andkhong/react-typescript-apollo/README.md

     i.
 Calendar Date Picking
     ii.
 Maintained & owned by AirBnB
     iii.
 Moment is a major dependecy for the app.
 Had to include it, but if not used anywhere in the app, it will not bundled! iv.
+DO NOT USE MOMENT ANYWHERE EXCEPT WITHIN THE CALENDAR COMPONENT
-DO NOT USE MOMENT ANYWHERE EXCEPT FOR THE CALENDAR COMPONENT
+    v.
+DO NOT USE MOMENT ANYWHERE EXCEPT WITHIN THE CALENDAR COMPONENT
-2. React-Slick (11kb)
+2. Date-FNS (7kb)
     i.
-Image carousel
-    ii.
-Strong Maintences with large community
-3. Date-FNS (7kb)
-    i.
 Powerful date parsing extension from Javascript's native date object
-4. qs (3kb)
+3. qs (3kb)
     i.
 Powerful & easy to use query params parsing/handling tool

 ## Potential Dependecies